raymart-evangelista/advanced_html_and_css_lessons/responsive_design/natural_responsiveness/knowledge_check.md

   - keeping a sidebar to always be `250px` or an icon to stay at `32px`

 - Why should you avoid percentages?
+  - most elements are already responsive to the viewport, even without using percentages